YuChenAmberLu/Data-Science--Practical/README.md

 #### Question 3 (Do statistical learning on binary outcomes)
-Train 'Weekly' dataset, which is also a dataset in ISLR, using Logistic regression, Linear Discriminant Analysis, Quadratic discriminant analysis, and K - nearest neighbor.
+Train `Weekly` dataset, which is also a dataset in ISLR, using Logistic regression, Linear Discriminant Analysis, Quadratic discriminant analysis, and K - nearest neighbor.

 > Logistic regression